jackbaty/drummerCms/README.md

+Forked so that I can customize the templates.
+It's just a playground, for now.

 # drummerCms

 A shell for Old School to connect it with Drummer.
 Released so other outliners can hook up to Old School for blogging.